Firefox 54 Arrives With Multi-Process Support For All Users

 An anonymous reader writes: Mozilla today launched Firefox 54 for Windows, Mac, Linux, and Android.
 The new version includes the next major phase of multi-process support, which streamlines memory use, improving responsiveness and speed.
 The Electrolysis project, which is the largest change to Firefox code ever, is live.
 Firefox now uses up to four processes to run webpage content across all open tabs.
 This means that complex webpages in one tab have a much lower impact on responsiveness and speed in other tabs, and Firefox finally makes better use of your computer's hardware.

 Why processes instead of threads?
-(Score:4, Insightful)
+(Score:5, Insightful)

+from what i understand , for security. to sandbox each website in its own process.

 Re: (Score:1)